-SEJPA has secured a private placement loan in an amount of \$10,120,000 to fund the Phase 4 capital program projects.
-Terms of the loan has a 4.58% fixed interest rate for a term of 20 years with annual payments ranges from \$778,028 to \$779,039.
+SEJPA has planned to solicit for a private placement loan in an amount of up to \$10,000,000 to fund the Phase 4 capital program projects.
+Terms of the loan, subject to competitive process, are anticipated to be a fixed interest rate for a term of 20 years with annual payments estimated at approximately \$800,000.
 Debt service on the loan will be paid through recycled water fund.